sydneycytometry/CytoTools/HeatMaps/HeatMaps-readme.md

 # CytoTools/HeatMaps

-Thomas Myles Ashhurst

-Sydney Cytometry Facility
+Thomas Myles Ashhurst, Sydney Cytometry Facility

-2018

 The HeatMaps script can be used to generate raw or fold-change value heatmaps from a set of data.